 - Customer Self-Service

 - Reduction of Defects

 - Set up your project plan.
 Identify the activities, resources, dates, stakeholders, and critical success factors.
 Identify bottlenecks to achieving success and manage this closely with your delivery team and process champion on a weekly basis.
 This will ensure delivery success.

 - Have your process champion, who is the stakeholder of the project, communicate the importance of the initiative.
 Have them share scope, set expectations, and rally the team around why this is important for the organization including benefits and outcomes.

 - Deliver!!
-Ensure you are measuring weekly the success of the projects’ progress along with communicating any roadblocks.
+Ensure you are measuring the success of the project’s progress along with communicating any roadblocks on a weekly basis.